open-learning/git4ol/README.md

 ## Authoring

-When authoring lessons we are either authoring the first version or an amended version.
+Creating lessons is as basic as adding commits to a branch.
+It's mostly when we need to modify a lesson it gets a little bit more complicated.

-### Authoring the first version of a lesson
+### Creating a lesson

-To create a first version of a lesson we need to first create an orphaned branch:
+To create the initial version of a lesson we need to first create an orphaned WIP branch:

 ```shell
 author@shell:~/mock$ git checkout --orphan markdown
 ```

-> In this example `markdown` is the name of our lesson
+> In this example `markdown` is the name of our WIP branch

 Now it's time to add steps to our lesson.
 Incrementally add commits to this branch with the commit message following this format: